mehmetsen80/LiteMeshApp/README.md

 Whether used as a standalone gateway or as part of a larger infrastructure, LiteMesh is positioned to grow alongside evolving API ecosystems, making it a practical choice for both current needs and future demands in scalable microservice environments.

+# LICENSE

+LiteMesh is distributed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
+This allows for open-source use with certain conditions on modifications and distribution.

+For any commercial use—such as including LiteMesh in paid services or products—please contact us for a commercial license at msen@dipme.app.

+For full details, see the [LICENSE](./LICENSE) file.

 # SERVICES